 By Tiiu Sild – Own work, Public Domain, Link.
 Reconstruction of Dr Barnard’s first human heart transplantation in December 1967

 The exact mechanism or mechanisms by which immunosuppression increases skin cancer rates is unclear.
 One possibility is that immunosuppression might allow certain oncogenic viruses to play a causal role.
-For instance, organ transplant recipients are at increased risk of cervical and anal cancer, cancers that are caused by oncogenic subtypes of human papilloma viruses (HPV).
-HPV can infect skin and cause common viral warts, and indeed immunosuppressed patients have increased infections from viral warts.
-However the known oncogenic HPVs are not known to be oncogenic in skin.
+For instance, organ transplant recipients are at increased risk of cervical and anal cancer, cancers that are caused by oncogenic subtypes of human papilloma viruses (HPV16 & HPV18).
+Other HPV types can infect skin and cause common viral warts, and indeed some immunosuppressed patients suffer from a high prevalence of common viral warts.
+However, the HPVs that are known to be oncogenic at other body sites, are not implicated in skin cancers.

-By contrast a rare skin cancer, Merkel Cell Carcinoma, is associated with a viral infection with the Merkel Cell Polyomavirus, and the virus is thought to play a causal role in the development of the cancer (health with in the chapter on Rare Skin Cancers).
+By contrast a rare skin cancer, Merkel Cell Carcinoma (MCC), is associated with a viral infection with the Merkel Cell Polyomavirus, and the virus is thought to play a causal role in the development of this cancer (MCC is rare and is dealt with in the Rare Skin Cancer chapter).

 Another possibility, involving a mechanism that is better understood in the mouse, is that immune surveillance plays a role.
-It is widely believed — and there is increasing evidence in man — that the immune system acts against cancerous clones, and is able to recognise them as ‘foreign’, and remove them.
-In this scenario, suppression of the immune system impairs this anti-tumour immunosurveillance, leading to the increase in skin cancer rates we see.
+It is widely believed — and there is increasing evidence in man for this view — that the immune system acts against cancerous clones, and is able to recognise them as ‘foreign’, and remove them.
+In this scenario, suppression of the immune system impairs this anti-tumour immunosurveillance, leading to an increase in skin cancer rates.

 Questions: Bench to clinic